tum-pbs/pbdl-book/physgrad-discuss.md

 Discussion of Improved Gradients
 =======================

-At this point it's a good time to take another step back, and assess the different methods of the previous chapters.
+At this point it's a good time to take another step back, and assess the different methods introduced so far.
 For deep learning applications, we can broadly distinguish three approaches: the _regular_ differentiable physics (DP) training, the training with half-inverse gradients (HIGs), and using the scale-invariant physics updates (SIPs).
 Unfortunately, we can't simply discard two of them, and focus on a single approach for all future endeavours.
 However, discussing the pros and cons sheds light on some fundamental aspects of physics-based deep learning.

 ![Divider](resources/divider7.jpg)